 What are indictable offences?

-The distinction is important because a defendant facing an indictable charge has the right to have their matter heard before a jury in the County Court.
+The distinction is important because a defendant facing an indictable offence has the right to have their matter heard before a jury in the County or Supreme Court.
 However where possible, a defendant will usually consent to a matter proceeding in the Magistrates’ Court.
 This is because having the matter heard in the Magistrates’ Court is far less expensive, much quicker and more easily appealed, particularly when the matter is proceeding as a plea of guilty.

 The disadvantage for a defendant in relation to a plea of not guilty when finalising their matter in the Magistrates Court is, that instead of being judged by 12 members on a jury, their matter will be decided by a single Magistrate sitting in the Magistrates’ Court.
-Whether you should consent or not consent to a matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.
+Whether you should consent or not consent to a matter being heard in the summary jurisdiction (triable summarily) is always something that should be discussed with your lawyer.

 Indictable offences that can be heard summarily